-- 9.1 Significance and Use-This test method provides procedures for evaluating the adhesive strength of bonding compounds after being exposed to accelerated aging at high temperature. - 9.2 Specimen Preparation-For each test specimen, transfer the bonding compound, taken from the sample obtained, into a standard 1 pt.
-(500 mL) glass container. - 9.3 Procedure-Place the specimen in the oven for 30 days.
-Remove the container, allow the compound to cool to room temperature, mix the compound to a uniform consistency, and test as specified in Section 12.
+- 9.1 Significance and Use-This test method provides procedures for evaluating the bond strength of adhesives after being exposed to accelerated aging at high temperature. - 9.2 Specimen Preparation-For each test specimen, transfer the bonding compound, taken from the sample obtained, into a standard 1 pt (400 mL) glass container. - 9.3 Procedure-Place the specimen in the oven for 30 days.
+Remove the container, allow the compound to cool to room temperature, mix the compound to a uniform consistency, and test as specified in Section 12. - 9.4 Test and Retests-Test six briquets and report the average of the test results.
+If the result of any one of the six tests varied more than 15 % from the average, reject it and report the average of the other five tests.
+If the results from more than two tests vary more than 15 % from the average, reject the series and retest. - 9.5 Precision and Bias-The precision and bias of the High Temperature Test for determining bond strength after exposure to high temperature is essentially the same as specified in the test method for bond strength, 12.7.